jeffreybergier/NotSoulver/README.md

 - (Maybe) Syntax highlighting

 ## How it Works
-As the user clicks keys, a string is created character by character.
-The string is always stored as raw user input.
-But every time there is new user input, a custom `render` method is called on the String.
+As the user clicks keys, a string ([`SVRMathString`](Soulver/SVRMathString.h)) is created character by character.
+The string is always stored as raw user input, but every time there is new user input, a custom `render` method ([`SVRMathString+Rendering`](Soulver/SVRMathString+Rendering.h)) is called on the String.
 From there, the raw user input is broken into lines by the `=` signs and each line is sent to a PEMDAS solving method which recursively calls itself until there is only a number (no mathematical operations) left in the string.
 That is then appended after the equals sign in the rendered output.
 The rendering uses `NSAttributedString` to do the coloring.

 ### Technical Features
 - Manual Reference Counting 😅